 Any legal proceeding uses words and terms that you may not be familiar with and can be hard to understand.
 The Tribunal process is no exception and it uses some very particular language to describe the process.
 However, the Tribunal process is also designed to be accessible and understandable to applicants who do not have lawyers.

 Application: The initial document that begins the Tribunal’s process.
 The Application is where you explain what happened to you, why you believe it is discrimination and what you want the Tribunal to order against the person or organization who was responsible for the discrimination.

 Applicant: The person who files the application and who is claiming that his or her rights under the Ontario Human Rights Code have been violated.

 Confirmation of Hearing: The notice sent out by the Tribunal to the Applicant and Respondent(s) (the parties) that sets out dates for the hearing and tells the parties when they have to share their documents and witness information with the other parties.
-The Tribunal has specific deadlines for requesting a change of hearing date: see “What if I need to reschedule a hearing?” in the HRLSC guidebook called Applicant’s Guide to Preparing for a Hearing at the Human Rights Tribunal of Tribunal.
+The Tribunal has specific deadlines for requesting a change of hearing date: see “What if I need to reschedule a hearing?” in the HRLSC guidebook called Applicant’s Guide to Preparing for a Hearing at the Human Rights Tribunal of Ontario.

 Hearing: The legal proceeding where you will present your case in front of the decision maker, called the adjudicator (a member of the Tribunal who acts like a “judge” in your matter).
 It is similar to a trial in court, although not as formal.